When you’re reading aloud to your young children ages 2 to 5, preschool age, don’t forget to mix in nonfiction books with your fiction books, too!

 Tinyville Town I’m a Veterinarian by Brian Biggs

-Kudos to the author who not only has a female vet, but a woman of color.
-Simple text narrates the veterinarian’s day from the morning at home to her busy office and back home again.
-Even though the text is simple, this nonfiction book does a great job of showing preschoolers that a vet is someone who works with animals.
+Simple text narrates a veterinarian’s day from the morning at home to her busy office and back home again.
+Even though the text is short and sweet, this nonfiction book does a great job of showing preschoolers what a vet is and does — that a vet is someone who works with animals.

 Jungle illustrated by Jane Ormes

-What an adorable book to learn about animal families!
-I love the color schemes with neon orange, blues and greens.
+Learn about animal families.
 For each animal, you’ll read what the daddy is called, the mommy is called, and then lift-the-flap under the mommy to read what the babies are called.
 “A daddy peafowl is called a peacock.
 A mommy peafowl is called a peahen.
 Baby peafowl are called peachicks.”
 Plus pandas, elephants, tigers, and the group names for each.
 I learned a few things from this darling book.

 Animal Gallery by Brian Wildsmith

 Although there are many books about the nouns for collectives of animals, this book stands out for its lush illustrations.
 A bloat of hippopotamuses shows large, expressive hippos.
-Colorful parents on green and dark brown backgrounds depict a pandemonium of parrots.
+Colorful birds on green and dark brown backgrounds depict a pandemonium of parrots.
 You’ll also find a stare of owls, a prickle of hedgehogs, and a hover of trout, just to name a few.
+So fun!

 Contrary Creatures by James Weinberg

-What a lovely introduction for young readers to animals using simple descriptions and unique illustrations!
+What a lovely introduction to animals using simple descriptions and unique illustrations!
 “Some move very slowly . . . but some are fast.”
 You’ll find yourself with plenty to discuss.
 Kids will enjoy the variety of creatures and the unique, dotty illustrations.